parshap/portfolio/templates/projects/tote.md

-# 3D multiplayer fantasy fighting game
+# A 3D multiplayer fantasy fighting game

 Created for [*Computer Game Development* at UCI][cs113] with a team of three programmers and collaboration with artists from [LCAD].
 The game